khaimed/Sway-Configuration-for-Asus-Linux/README.md

 - **Package Harmony:** Utilizing a carefully curated selection of packages for consistent performance and ease of maintenance.
 - **Customized Workflow:** Fine-tuned settings to align with my personal workflow, providing an ideal environment for coding, productivity tasks, and more.

+If you're interested in configuring your ASUS laptop for Linux, visit [ASUS-Linux.org](https://asus-linux.org/guides/) for helpful resources and guides.

 Feel free to dive in, customize to your liking, and share your feedback.
 Happy Swaying on the ASUS Linux! 🌐💻